Dhruv-p2026/projects/README.md

-In this weather app api is used which help to connect the live information about specific location or specific space
+In this weather app api is used which help to connect the live information about specific location or specific place